- Direct Debit, direct debit training, Direct Debit Training and Consultancy

-I appreciate that Bacs training isn’t always at the top of the priority list.
-Often it’s the first casualty of stressed or busy times BUT now more than ever you should be considering Bacs training for your team – and here is why!
+Bacs training isn’t always at the top of the priority list.
+It’s often the first casualty of stressed or busy times in an organisation, but NOW more than ever you should be considering Bacs training for your team – and here is why:

-The ongoing situation with the COVID-19 crisis has highlighted common issues that a lot of Service Users are facing:
+The ongoing situation with the COVID-19 crisis has highlighted a number of common issues that a lot of Service Users are facing:

 - Manual processes

 - Difficulties sending letters – mailing houses and offices are closed so staff can’t get into the office to use franking machines / no email addresses have been collected to use as an alternative to the post

 - Unable to submit files – smart cardholders are absent or unable to access systems (again, often because they can’t get in the office)

 These issues can cause stress and increase the likelihood of errors creeping in.
 Often Service Users don’t realise they could make improvements to their Direct Debit processes – until it’s too late and something goes wrong.
 COVID-19 has highlighted this for all too many organisations.
 As a result, many are now looking for improvements in their processes and this is why it may be the perfect time to consider Direct Debit training – while these issues and risks are fresh in your mind with the COVID-19 lockdown.